The Western Great Lakes Region

-This route is perfect for those who want to experience the beauty of the Great Lakes Region.
+This route is perfect for those who want to experience the beauty of the Western Great Lakes Region.
 In this itinerary you will travel through three states and visit Lake Michigan, Lake Superior and Lake Huron.
 The upper reaches of this region are full of spectacular scenery, rolling hills and forests that stretch on to the horizon.
-You are going to fly into Chicago’s O’Hare International Airport.
+Fly into Chicago’s O’Hare International Airport.
 We know you are going to want to spend a few days in America’s Second City, but save it for the end of your trip when you can unwind after all your travels.

 We recommend approximately 16 days for this trip in order to experience each town and activity without feeling too rushed.
-You have a lot of miles to cover, so we suggest spending at minimum a day at each stop.
-This itinerary is full of suggestions of some of the best places to fully experience the area, with overnight stops in the towns along the way.
+Fly in and out of Chicago’s O’Hare International Airport and budget a few days at the end of your trip to explore America’s Second City.
+This itinerary is full of suggestions of some of the best places to fully experience the Western Great Lakes area, with overnight stops in the towns along the way.
 Plan your trip accordingly so that you experience the places that spark your interest the most.
-These areas can be crowded in the summertime, and for good reason.
-There are multiple events and the weather is beautiful.
-Wintertime can be beautiful in these places, however, the regions around the Great Lakes can be very cold with significant amounts of snowfall, so take that into account as you decide your travel dates.
+These areas can be crowded in the summertime, and wintertime is also beautiful.
+However, the regions around the Great Lakes are seasonally very cold with significant amounts of snowfall, so take that into account as you decide your travel dates.
 Fall in this region is characterized by beautiful blue skies and amazing fall foliage.
-The majority of this trip will be short drives between stops, but this is to allow you the most time at all the amazing places that you have traveled so far to see.
-Though this itinerary is a day to day guide, it is only a guide and you should feel free to adapt it however you want, taking as much time as you need to fully experience this wonderful part of the world.

 Welcome to the Upper Peninsula of Michigan, or the Yooper, if you want to sound like a local.
 Escanaba is a port city located on the shores of Little Bay De Noc, and is a great introduction to the Northern regions of the Great Lakes.
 Yoopers are known to be extremely friendly and welcoming people and make anyone feel at ease.
 Most tourists leave the UP with a feeling that they can’t wait to return.
 We agree.
 The first place you must visit when you get to Escanaba is Sand Point Lighthouse.
 It will give you a commanding view of the bay.